Hypatia (crater): Rimae Hypatia

-About 70 kilometers to the north of Hypatia is a system of linear rilles designated Rimae Hypatia, running about 180 kilometers across the Mare Tranquillitatis, and generally following a course to the south-southeast.
+About 70 km to the north of Hypatia is a system of linear rilles designated Rimae Hypatia, running about 180 km across the Mare Tranquillitatis, and generally following a course to the south-southeast.
 The part of the rilles close to the crater Moltke was informally called U.S. Highway 1 by the Apollo 10 and Apollo 11 crews.

 Satellite craters

 By convention, these features are identified on lunar maps by placing the letter on the side of the crater midpoint closest to Hypatia.